Superman vs. The KKK: How a Radio Show Dismantled the Masked Menace

 Pro Tip: When undermining hate groups, creativity is your sidekick.
 And legally, it helps if your protagonist is a fictional character immune to libel. -

-Step 2: Script the Reckoning
+Step 2: Script the Showdown

 -